chris-ss/FreeAskInternet/README.md

 ## How It Works?

 1. System get user input question in ChatGPT-Next-Web ( running locally), and call searxng (running locally) to make search on multi search engine.
-2. crawl search result links content and pass to ChatGPT3.5 (using OpenAI ChatGPT3.5, through FreeGPT35 running locally), ask ChatGPT3.5 to answer user question based on this contents as references.
+2. crawl search result links content and pass to ChatGPT3.5 (using OpenAI ChatGPT3.5, through aurora running locally), ask ChatGPT3.5 to answer user question based on this contents as references.
 3. Stream the answer to ChatGPT-Next-Web Chat UI.

 ## Status